ABOUT THE OFFICE:

-The Superior Court team handles the prosecution of felony cases and consists of the following assistant district attorneys:
+The Superior Court team handles the prosecution of felony cases in both the Major Crimes Division (MCD) & Other Felonies Division (OFD) and consists of the following Assistant District Attorneys:

-- two assistant district attorneys assigned to the Chatham Narcotics Team
+- Two Assistant District Attorneys assigned to the Chatham County Counter Narcotics Team (CNT)

-- two assistant district attorneys assigned to the Office of Child Support Services
+- Three Assistant District Attorneys assigned to the Office of Child Support Services

 EARLY INTERVENTION PROGRAM (EIP)

-The EIP division is staffed by three attorneys who work to improve the processing and resolution of felony warrants and is led by deputy chief assistant district attorney Greg Jacobs.
+The EIP division is staffed by three Assistant District Attorneys who work to improve the processing and resolution of felony warrants and is led by Deputy Chief Assistant District Attorney Tom Cerbone and consists of:

-The State Court team is responsible for prosecuting misdemeanor cases in State Court and Recorder's Court.
-The State Court prosecution team is led by deputy chief assistant district attorney Roxanne Formey, and consists of:
+The State Court is responsible for prosecuting misdemeanor cases in State Court and Recorder's Court.
+The State Court prosecution team is led by Deputy Chief Assistant District Attorney Andre Pretorius and consists of:

-- an assistant district attorney assigned to DUI Court and DUI Recorder’s Court
+- One Assistant District Attorney assigned to DUI Court and DUI Recorder’s Court

 - Tybee Island